farukdll/Docker/README.md

         ```
         docker pull imageName (nginx)
         ```
-      * ###### The `docker run -d imageName`  is used with the `-d`  flag to run the specified image in the background.
+      * ###### `docker run -d imageName`  is used to run the specified image in the background using the -d flag.
 That is, it creates a new container in Docker to run the specified image.
         ```
         docker run -d imageName
         ```